OxBryte/goopenly/docs/PRD.md

 ## 🎯 Executive Summary

-StableStack is a modern payment platform that bridges traditional finance and cryptocurrency.
+Openly is a modern payment platform that bridges traditional finance and cryptocurrency.
 It enables merchants to accept card payments from customers worldwide and automatically receive stablecoins, eliminating the volatility risk of cryptocurrency while leveraging blockchain's benefits.

 **One-Line Pitch:** _Accept card payments, receive stablecoins._